dansteingart/without_the_hot_air/pages_md/SEwtHA_24.md

 If fast reactors are 60 times more efficient, the same extraction of ocean uranium could deliver <span class="green">420 kWh per day per person</span>.
 At last, a sustainable figure that beats current consumption! – but only with the joint help of two technologies that are respectively scarcely-developed and unfashionable: ocean extraction of uranium, and fast breeder reactors.

-<span class="figurenumber">Figure 24.6</span>.
+<div class='caption'><span class="figurenumber">Figure 24.6</span>.
 “Sustainable” power from uranium.
 For comparison, world nuclear power production today is 1.2 kWh/d per person.
-British nuclear power production used to be 4 kWh/d per person and is declining.
+British nuclear power production used to be 4 kWh/d per person and is declining.</div>

 ### Using uranium from rivers